Video shows California officer shoot homeless Black man

 The video does not show Wilson make any sudden moves toward the officer.

-Wilson died on March 17 at a local hospital.
+Wilson died on March 17 at a hospital.
 Civil rights attorney John Burris, who represents Wilson’s family, said that after seeing the body, he concluded that Hall had shot Wilson in the face.

 “The video and witness accounts show this was a cold murder.
 Wilson never had a chance,” Burris said in a statement.